vkbansal/spectrum/_pages/plugins/highlight-keyword.md

 #Plugin: Highlight Keyword
-This plugin adds 'keyword-*' class to allow a fine-grained control over keywords highlighting.
+This plugin adds `keyword-*` class to allow a fine-grained control over keywords highlighting.
 For example, it will add a class `keyword-if` to `if` keyword.
 ##Usage
 ###PHP
 ```php